 There is no easy way to migrate calendars you don’t own to a different user account, even as G Suite Administrator.
-To complete this task, it is necessary for the user to complete his or her own data migration before the account is closed.
+To complete this task, you need to sign in with the user’s account credentials or ask them to complete the migration themselves.

-Ownership of individual calendars can be changed by using the “share this calendar” option, making sure to grant permissions and manage sharing to the new user.
+To change ownership of individual Google calendar, use the “share this calendar” option.
+Also, make sure to grant permissions and manage sharings to the new user.
 The new owner can then remove access permissions for the original owner.

-Calendars can also be exported as an ICS file, which can then be imported to the Google account of the new user.
+You can also export calendars as an ICS file and then import them to the Google account of the new user.